jorruior/witte_et_al_2021/README.md

 -*stoichometry.R*: R script to calculate and plot stoichometries based on the congenics and RI RNA-seq and Ribo-seq data.
 In this script, two genes are plotted: ENSRNOG00000008536 and ENSRNOG00000033734.

+-*Process_CountData.R*: R script that contains a number of functions for NGS data wrangling, e.g. transformation of GTF into GenomicRanges object

 **Required software**: